 This is one of Giro's best selling helmets for kids, and if your kid likes a little funk in his outfit this set is the way to go, plus it's so much easier to spot a bright colored helmet on the mountain for those of you who have kids who like to ski off.

 Hands down one of the best kids helmets on the market from a brand who has mastered the art of ski helmet construction.
-Plus it just looks chic.
+Both my 8 and 6 year old ski in the helmet.
+Plus it just looks cool!

 I usually stick with the same brand of googles when I buy a helmet as they are usually designed to be worn together.